sbcshop/MotorShield/README.md

 4. Run (Press F5) file 'Test_Motor.py'.
 This is the example code to run all the motors in 'Forward' and 'Backward' direction

+5. For interfacing Stepper Motor use example code 'Stepper_Test.py'

 **Changes:**